sepetrov/trusty64/README.md

 This Packer template builds [Ubuntu Server 14.04.3 (Trusty Tahr)](https://wiki.ubuntu.com/TrustyTahr/ReleaseNotes) Vagrant box file for VirtualBox with Guest Additions 5.0.10.

+    Local builds fail, because Packer does not have the option to exclude the post-processor "atlas" during a build.
+Use the branch "local" for local builds.

 ## Prerequisites

  * [Packer](http://www.packer.io/)